EMU Style Guide for Writers and Editors

 HARRISONBURG VA 22802-2462

-Advisor vs. Adviser: Both are acceptable, but advisor is preferred.
+Advisor vs. Adviser: Advisor is preferred.

 Athletics: Athletics department, not the athletic department (a department cannot be athletic).
 Ditto for athletics director Dave King (even if he works out regularly and thus really is an athletic director).